Is a Physical Exam Required for Life Insurance?

 Each life insurance company has their own rating guidelines, and rates do vary by up to 50% or more between insurers.

-Term Life Insurance with No Physical Exam Just a Few Health Questions
+Life Insurance No Medical Exam or Questions